A postfix expression followed by a dot . or an arrow ->,

 is “cq2 vq2T”, the expression designates the corresponding

-member subobject of the object designated by the first expression.
+member subobject of the object designated by E1.

 If E1